 Gallery (United Kingdom), and Zeitz MOCAA–Museum of Contemporary Art Africa

 Ross has given lectures at the Highpoint Centre for Printmaking in Minneapolis (2010): the Southern Graphics Conference: Print MKE in Milwaukee (2013) and Emily Carr (2021).
-Residencies include the leading artist-in-residence for the BAiR Text program at The Banff Centre in 2016 and the artist-in-residence at the Griffin Art Projects in North Vancouver in 2021.
+Residencies include the leading artist-in-residence for the BAiR Text program at The Banff Centre in 2016, the artist-in-residence at the Griffin Art Projects in North Vancouver in 2021 and Emily Carr University of Art + Design and The University of Alberta in 2022 along side numerous online talks with Zeitz Museum of Contemporary Art Africa, Aspire Art Auctions to name a few.

 Master Printer Jillian Ross (right) with printers Chad Cordeiro (left) and Sbongiseni Khulu (centre);